awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 }
 ```

-**Note**
-We recommend that you grant the `AWSLogDeliveryAclCheck` and `AWSLogDeliveryWrite` permissions to the *log delivery* service principal instead of individual AWS account ARNs\.

-## Required CMK key policy for use with SSE\-KMS buckets<a name="flow-logs-s3-cmk-policy"></a>
+## Required CMK key policy for use with SSE\-KMS<a name="flow-logs-s3-cmk-policy"></a>

+You can protect the data in your Amazon S3 bucket by enabling either Server\-Side Encryption with Amazon S3\-Managed Keys \(SSE\-S3\) or Server\-Side Encryption with Customer Master Keys \(CMKs\) Stored in AWS Key Management Service \(SSE\-KMS\)\.
+For more information, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/serv-side-encryption.html) in the *Amazon S3 User Guide*\.

+With SSE\-KMS, you can use either an AWS managed CMK or a customer managed CMK\.
+With an AWS managed CMK, you can't use cross\-account delivery\.
+Flow logs are delivered from the log delivery account, so you must grant access for cross\-account delivery\.
+To grant cross\-account access to your S3 bucket, use a customer managed CMK and specify the Amazon Resource Name \(ARN\) of the customer managed CMK when you enable bucket encryption\.
+For more information, see [Specifying server\-side encryption with AWS KMS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/specifying-kms-encryption.html) in the *Amazon S3 User Guide*\.

-If you enabled server\-side encryption for your Amazon S3 bucket using AWS KMS\-managed keys \(SSE\-KMS\) with a customer managed Customer Master Key \(CMK\), you must add the following to the key policy for your CMK so that flow logs can write log files to the bucket\.
+When you use SSE\-KMS with a customer managed CMK, you must add the following to the key policy for your CMK \(not the bucket policy for your S3 bucket\), so that VPC Flow Logs can write to your S3 bucket\.

-**Note**
-Add these elements to the policy for your CMK, not the policy for your bucket\.

 ```
 {